My Truth: The Rape of 2 Coreys: Background

 Feldman and Haim were child actors during the 1980s; the two were close friends and were referred to as "The Two Coreys".
 Feldman and Haim appeared in a total of nine films together.
 Following a long battle with drug addiction, Haim died of pneumonia in 2010.

 Synopsis

 The film begins with a recording of the 9-1-1 call in which Corey Haim's mother states that she had found him unresponsive.

 The documentary explores the friendship between Haim and Feldman and asserts that both were sexually abused as children in the industry.
-Feldman names actor Charlie Sheen, registered sex offender Marty Weiss, convicted child molester Jon Grissom, and Alphy Hoffman as abusers that sexually assaulted him and Haim.
-Feldman asserts that Sheen raped Haim during the filming of the 1986 film Lucas.
+Feldman names actor Charlie Sheen, registered sex offender Marty Weiss, convicted child molester Jon Grissom, Feldman asserts that Sheen raped Haim during the filming of the 1986 film Lucas.
 Haim was 13 years of age during the filming of Lucas, while Sheen was 19.

 Feldman also claims that a "wolfpack" group is after him and working to discredit him.
 Feldman states that he suspects Judy Haim, Corey Haim's mother, of fronting the group.

-Child singer Ricky Garcia also discusses the sexual abuse he experienced at the hands of his manager.
+Child singer Ricky Garcia also discusses the sexual abuse he experienced at the hands of his manager, Joby Harte.